Monoid varieties with extreme properties: New examples of monoid varieties of

 Suppose that the deduction ${ \Gamma \cup \Gamma_\mathtt{N} \vdash \bw_k \approx \bw_k' }$ holds for some ${ k \notin \mathtt{N} }$.
 Then there exists a sequence

 of distinct words such that each identity ${ \bu_i \approx \bu_{i+1} }$ is directly deducible from some identity~$\gamma_i$ in ${ \Gamma \cup \Gamma_\mathtt{N} }$.
-By Lemma~\ref{L: isoterms for S(xyxy)}, the word ${ \bw_k = \bu_0 }$ is an isoterm for $\RQ(xyxy)$.
-Therefore the monoid $\RQ(xyxy)$ does not satisfy the identity ${ \bu_0 \approx \bu_1 }$, whence ${ \Gamma \nvdash \bu_0 \approx \bu_1 }$.
+By Lemma~\ref{L: isoterms for S(xyxy)}, the word ${ \bw_k = \bu_0 }$ is an isoterm for $\RQ\{xyxy\}$.
+Therefore the monoid $\RQ\{xyxy\}$ does not satisfy the identity ${ \bu_0 \approx \bu_1 }$, whence ${ \Gamma \nvdash \bu_0 \approx \bu_1 }$.
 Hence the identity~$\gamma_0$ is in~$\Gamma_\mathtt{N}$, say~$\gamma_0$ is ${ \bw_n \approx \bw_n' }$ for some ${ n \in \mathtt{N} }$.
 Now ${ \{\bu_0,\bu_1\}=\{\ba(\bw_n\theta_0)\bb,\ba(\bw_n'\theta)\bb\} }$ for some ${ \ba,\bb\in\sA^* }$ implies that either $\bw_n\theta_0$ or $\bw_n'\theta_0$ is a factor of ${ \bu_0 = \bw_k }$.
 Since ${ n \neq k }$, it follows from Lemma~\ref{L: wk xyxy} that ${ \bw_n \theta_0 = \bw_n' \theta_0 }$, whence the contradiction ${ \bu_0 = \bu_1 }$ is deduced. \end{proof}

-As was shown in Jackson and~Sapir~\cite{JS00}, there exist infinitely many finite sets~$\sW$ of words such that $\RQ(\sW)$ is finitely based with ${ \RQ(xyxy)\in \bbM(\sW) }$; one such example is ${ \sW=\{xyxy,xy^2x,x^2y^2\} }$.
-Therefore there exists an abundance of finitely based, finite generated monoid varieties of~\two.
+As shown in Jackson and~Sapir~\cite{JS00}, there exist infinitely many finite sets~$\sW$ of words such that $\RQ\sW$ is finitely based with ${ \RQ\{xyxy\} \in \bbM\sW }$; one such example is ${ \sW=\{xyxy,xy^2x,x^2y^2\} }$.
+Therefore there exists an abundance of finitely based, finitely generated monoid varieties of \two.

+Many finite $\mathscr{J}$-trivial monoids from Volkov~\cite{Vol04}, several of which are finitely based, also generate monoid varieties of {\two} due to the inclusion of $\RQ\{xyxy\}$.